MicrosoftDocs/PowerShell-Docs/gallery/faqs.md

 ## How do I search?

 Type what you are looking for in the text box.
 For example, if you want to find modules that are related to Azure SQL, just type "azure sql".
-Our search engine will look for those keywords in all published items, including titles, descriptions and across metadata.
+Our search engine will look for those keywords in all published packages, including titles, descriptions and across metadata.
 Then, based on a weighted quality score, it will display the closest matches.
 You can also search by specific field using field:"value" syntax in the search query for the following fields:

 - Tags
 - Functions